 The principal is in charge of attendance; however, the school secretary functions in the routine matters of ordinary daily attendance.

-[According to the State of Nebraska School Law 79-201, “every person residing in a school district within the State of Nebraska who has legal or actual charge or control of any child not less than seven nor more than sixteen years of age shall cause such child to attend regularly the public, private, denominational or parochial day schools which have met the requirements for legal operation except when excused by school authorities, unless such child had been graduated from high school...”
+[According to the State of Nebraska School Law 79-201, “every person residing in a school district within the State of Nebraska who has legal or actual charge or control of any child not less than seven nor more than sixteen years of age shall cause such child to attend regularly the public, private, denominational or parochial day schools which have met the requirements for legal operation except when excused by school authorities, unless such child had been graduated from high school.”
 A child who is enrolled in a school must meet the attendance requirements of the school.
 A written record of absences must be kept.
 If the number of absences is excessive, retention should be considered should his/her school work have fallen behind.]

 I. When a student knows in advance he/she will be absent: